DworkinLab/episodicSequenceData/Run Through - Episodic.md

 --VCF: VCF file to which the variant calls will be output
 ```

-Need a list of all bam files with path names:
+Need a list of all bam files with path names: script to call files from .bam file dir (realigned with GATK better)

 ```
 #! /bin/bash